cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 previously existing one.
-You can search through registries like [Identifiers.org](https://identifiers.org), the OLS, or the [OBO Foundry](http://www.obofoundry.org/) (which, on a side note, don't exactly contain all of the same stuff) to check out the existing landscape.
+You can search through registries like [Identifiers.org](https://identifiers.org), the OLS, or the [OBO Foundry](http://www.obofoundry.org/) (which, on a side note, don't exactly contain all the same stuff) to check out the existing landscape.

 ### Pick a scheme for identifiers